Bulls vs. Cavaliers prediction, odds, line, spread: 2022 NBA picks, March 12 best bets from model on 74-47 run

 - Cavaliers vs. Bulls cash line: Bulls -220, Cavaliers +180

-- CLE: The Cavs are 8-Four towards the unfold in Central Division video games
+- CLE: The Cavs are 8-Four in opposition to the unfold in Central Division video games

-- CHI: The Bulls are 7-5 towards the unfold in Central Division video games
+- CHI: The Bulls are 7-5 in opposition to the unfold in Central Division video games

 Why the Cavaliers can cowl

-Cleveland is among the greatest defensive groups within the NBA this season, permitting just one.07 factors per possession.
-The Cavaliers are additionally within the prime six of the league in free-throw prevention, 2-point taking pictures allowed, field-goal share allowed and second-chance factors allowed.
+Cleveland is among the finest defensive groups within the NBA this season, permitting only one.07 factors per possession.
+The Cavaliers are additionally within the high six of the league in free-throw prevention, 2-point capturing allowed, field-goal share allowed and second-chance factors allowed.
 Nevertheless, Cleveland additionally has clear offensive benefits on this matchup.
-The Cavaliers are within the prime 10 of the NBA in offensive rebound price, factors within the paint, field-goal share and assists this season.
+The Cavaliers are within the high 10 of the NBA in offensive rebound price, factors within the paint, field-goal share and assists this season.

-Cleveland can be incredible contained in the arc, making 54 % of 2-point makes an attempt to rank within the prime 5 of the league.
+Cleveland can also be implausible contained in the arc, making 54 p.c of 2-point makes an attempt to rank within the high 5 of the league.
 Chicago’s protection is porous total, touchdown within the backside third of the NBA in effectivity.
 The Bulls are No. 28 in 3-point protection, with the No. 23 mark in field-goal share allowed and the No. 25 mark in turnover creation price.

 Why the Bulls can cowl

-Chicago is superb on the defensive glass, securing 73.7 % of accessible rebounds to rank No. 7 within the NBA.
-The Bulls must also profit from Cleveland’s ball safety points (No. 27 in NBA), and the Cavs are simply No. 23 within the league in free-throw accuracy.
+Chicago is excellent on the defensive glass, securing 73.7 p.c of accessible rebounds to rank No. 7 within the NBA.
+The Bulls also needs to profit from Cleveland’s ball safety points (No. 27 in NBA), and the Cavs are simply No. 23 within the league in free-throw accuracy.

-On offense, the Bulls are established within the league’s prime tier, scoring greater than 1.13 factors per possession.
-That’s good for a top-six mark within the NBA this season, and Chicago’s taking pictures carries the load.
-The Bulls are No. 2 in total taking pictures effectivity, main the NBA in making 48.Four % of all field-goal makes an attempt.
-Chicago can be within the prime three of the league in 3-point accuracy (37.Four %) and free-throw accuracy (81.Four %).
-The Bulls additionally handle the ball effectively, committing solely 12.9 turnovers per recreation, and Chicago produces 1.87 assists for each turnover, a top-eight ratio within the NBA.
+On offense, the Bulls are established within the league’s high tier, scoring greater than 1.13 factors per possession.
+That’s good for a top-six mark within the NBA this season, and Chicago’s capturing carries the load.
+The Bulls are No. 2 in total capturing effectivity, main the NBA in making 48.Four p.c of all field-goal makes an attempt.
+Chicago can also be within the high three of the league in 3-point accuracy (37.Four p.c) and free-throw accuracy (81.Four p.c).
+The Bulls additionally maintain the ball nicely, committing solely 12.9 turnovers per sport, and Chicago produces 1.87 assists for each turnover, a top-eight ratio within the NBA.

-SportsLine’s mannequin is leaning over on the whole, projecting 226 whole factors.
-The mannequin additionally says one aspect of the unfold hits in effectively virtually 60 % of simulations.
+SportsLine’s mannequin is leaning over on the overall, projecting 226 whole factors.
+The mannequin additionally says one aspect of the unfold hits in nicely nearly 60 p.c of simulations.
 You can only see the model’s Bulls vs. Cavaliers pick at SportsLine.

 So who wins Cavaliers vs. Bulls?
-And which aspect of the unfold hits in virtually 60 % of simulations?
+And which aspect of the unfold hits in nearly 60 p.c of simulations?
 Visit SportsLine now to find out which side of the Cavaliers vs. Bulls spread you need to jump on Saturday, all from the model that has crushed its NBA picks, and discover out.

+The submit Bulls vs. Cavaliers prediction, odds, line, spread: 2022 NBA picks, March 12 best bets from model on 74-47 run first appeared on CBS Sports.